zettsu-t/cppMockgen/howToUse.md

   * Aggregated mock file (in arguments) : generated/converted_mockgenSample1.hpp
   * Output mock file (numbered) : mock_mockgenSample1_1.hpp
-  * Output mock file (named after a tested class) : mock_mockgenSample1_DerivedClass.hpp
+  * Output mock file (named after a tested class) : mock_mockgenSample1_DerivedClass.hpp Inner classes have their filenames in the form of _outerClass_in_innerClass.* .

 The -update-changes-only option implies "-split 1" regardless of any other -split options.